-After the futures contract selection, the monthly roll for the Index Commodity subject to a roll in that particular month unwinds the old commodity futures contract and enters a position in the new commodity futures contract.
+After the selection of the replacement commodity futures contract, the monthly roll for the Index Commodity subject to a roll in that particular month unwinds the old commodity futures contract and enters a position in the new commodity futures contract.
 This takes place between the second and sixth Index Business Day of the month.